qtpeters/notes/MaterialDesignNotes.md

 ## Suggestions
-1. In the material spec, the section regarding how Material can grow to reveal other content looks like the property we should use to reveal the controls on a selected card for channels, files, etc. https://material.io/design/environment/surfaces.html#attributes
+1. In the material spec, the section regarding how Material can grow to reveal other content looks like the property we should use to reveal the controls on a selected card for channels, files, etc. https://material.io/design/environment/surfaces.html#attributes.
+Look at "Stretchable Surfaces" in the same section as well

 ## Observations
 1. The vertical three dots menu ( kabob menu ) is consistently being referred to as the icon for the "overflow menu".
 I think